MK2112/dreamStride/README.md

 - `./data` will contain training logs and model checkpoints.
 - `./SimulationEnv` contains WeBots world files and other directly WeBots-related files.
 - `./spotcontroller` contains the WeBots Spot robot controller and a tester file `dummy_backend.py`

-## Roadmap

-- [ ] Extend and optimize training and evaluation scripts for more/different simulated environments
-- [ ] Integrate logging and visualization tools for training progress and model performance
-- [ ] Improve codebase modularity and extensibility for additional robot types, tasks
-- [ ] Test new, more interpretable reward functions that effectively guide smaller RL agents to achieve complex goals while balancing multiple, potentially conflicting objectives